 Minimum wages to rise: Workers aged 25 and over will see an increase from £7.83 an hour to £8.21, and for those aged 21 to 24 will see their wages go up from £4.20 to £4.35 an hour.

 The energy price cap comes into force: As of January 1, energy suppliers will be banned from charging you more than a set amount.
 Ofgem, the energy watchdog, has set a cap at £1,137 a year for a duel fuel customer.
-The energy price cap is designed to help vulnerable households.
+The energy price cap is designed to help exposed households.
 The energy regulator said 11 million people will benefit from the initiative.

 Air passenger duty set to rise: Tax is rising on long haul flights, the long haul standard rate of tax will increase by £16 and the higher rate will increase by £47, however people flying economy class are excluded.